Gunnison, Colorado: Late 19th century

 John and William Outcalt were among the earliest settlers of Gunnison.
 They started their own ranch just north of town along the southeast bank of the Gunnison river.
 The brothers hailed from New Jersey, but decided to make the trip west for the sake of adventure and the prospect of making money.
 The eldest brother, John, built the irrigation system for their ranch and quickly began growing hay and other various grains.
 When the railroad came through town, he convinced them to expand more and ended up paying for and building the rail that ran through his property.
 Naming this stop Hay Spur, they produced enough hay to ship out over 800 carloads each year, which mainly headed north to the settlers of which is now the town of Crested Butte, helping feed their mules.
 Along with the hay, carloads of potatoes and other vegetables from the Gunnison area were being sent to Crested Butte to supply the miners with food and also to support their animals.

 John Outcalt is also known to be one of the most famous men in the town.
 He helped build the Paragon School, which is still standing today in the Gunnison Pioneer Society museum on the east end of town.
 Originally a shipbuilder and carpenter in New Jersey, he incorporated his skills in the building of the school which is why it is still standing today.
 John was also praised by the local natives; when he first arrived in town he worked as a carpenter on the Los Pinos Indian reservation, and was considered the most trusted White man in the area.
 This helped in the long run because, according to legend, they saved his life on numerous occasions.

+20th and 21st centuries

 Gunnison residents isolated themselves from the surrounding area during the Spanish Influenza epidemic for two months at the end of 1918.
 All highways were barricaded near the county lines.
 Train conductors warned all passengers that if they stepped outside of the train in Gunnison, they would be arrested and quarantined for five days.
 This served as partial inspiration for the novel The Last Town on Earth (2006) by Thomas Mullen.
-The isolation was ultimately unsuccessful, as townspeople became restless after a few months, and the isolation was lifted in February 1919 only to have the flu arrive a month later, killing several.
+Although the isolation was at first successful at preventing transmission or deaths, the townspeople became restless after a few months, and the isolation was lifted in February 1919 only to have the flu arrive a month later, killing two people.